ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 To add Redux to an app:

-* Provide your app a reference to the Redux store
+* Provide your app a reference to the Redux store.
-* Map the action creators, dispatch functions, and state as props to whatever component needs data from the store
+* Map the action creators, dispatch functions, and state as props to whatever component needs data from the store.

 #### Simple counter example